atomify/atomify/README.md

 atomify({js: jsConfig, css: cssConfig}, cb);
 ```

+If you don't need to access the bundled source simply provide a file path as the output property in your options and atomify will write the file for you.

 ### atomify.js and atomify.css

 As a convenience, you can access `atomify-js` and `atomify-css` via properties on the `atomify` function.